Culture of Haiti: Religion

-Haiti is similar to the rest of Latin America, in that it is a predominantly Christian country(96%); with 80% Roman Catholic and approximately 16% professing Protestantism.
-A small population of Muslims and Hindus exist in the country, principally in the capital of Port-au-Prince.

-Vodou, encompassing several different traditions, consists of a mix of Central and Western African, European, and Native American (Taíno) religions is also widely practiced, despite the negative stigma that it carries both in and out of the country.
+Haiti is known for its rich folklore traditions.
+The country has many magical tales that are part of the Haitian Vodou tradition.Vodou, encompassing several different traditions, consists of a mix of Central and Western African, European, and Indigenous (Taíno) religions is also widely practiced, despite the negative stigma that it carries both in and out of the country.
 The exact number of Vodou practitioners is unknown; however, it is believed that a large amount of the population practice it, often alongside their Christian faith.
 Some secular Christians also have been known to participate in some rituals, although indirectly.

+Haiti is similar to the rest of Latin America, in that it is a predominantly Christian country (96%), with 80% Roman Catholic and approximately 16% professing Protestantism.
+A small population of Muslims and Hindus exist in the country, principally in the capital of Port-au-Prince.

 Traditional knowledge

-Haiti's traditional knowledge found its first prominent champion in the ethnographer Jean Price-Mars, who's seminal So spoke the uncle (in French Ainsi parla L'oncle) argued in favor of a greater respect and appreciation of Haiti's African-rooted, largely oral-based peasant culture.
+Haiti's traditional knowledge found its first prominent champion in the ethnographer Jean Price-Mars, whose seminal So spoke the uncle (in French Ainsi parla L'oncle) argued in favor of a greater respect and appreciation of Haiti's African-rooted, largely oral-based peasant culture.
 Since then numerous authors and thinkers have documented the country's rich and complex traditional knowledge, whether it be in its approach to education and morality, architecture and construction, or botany and medicine.